Astros vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have won 43 of the 72 games they were the moneyline favorite this season (59.7%).
+- The Astros have put together a 44-29 record in games they were favored on the moneyline (winning 60.3% of those games).

-- The Astros have a 59.2% chance to win this matchup based on the moneyline's implied probability.
+- The Astros have an implied moneyline win probability of 58.3% in this game.

-- Houston has played in 110 games with a set over/under, and have combined with its opponents to go over the total 53 times (53-56-1).
+- Houston has played in 111 games with an over/under set, and have combined with its opponents to go over the total 54 times (54-56-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!